CoopAtCanvas/canvas-style-guide/README.md

 * Try to limit use of shorthand declarations to instances where you must explicitly set all the available values.
 * Arrange your selector’s properties in alphabetical order.
-This will ensure a simple and intuitive arrangement that is easily recognisable, simple to locate properties, and easy to recognize duplicates on long selectors.
+This will ensure a simple and intuitive arrangement that is easily recognizable, simple to locate properties, and easy to recognize duplicates on long selectors.
 Sublime: ctrl + F5
 * Use px for font-size, because it offers absolute control over text.
 * Use unit-less line-height. `line-height: 1.5;`